TAIWANfest is a festival celebrating Taiwanese food, music and culture in downtown Vancouver on the Labour Day long weekend in September.

-Dates for the festival in 2025 are August 30th to September 1st.
+Dates for the festival in 2025 were August 30th to September 1st.
+The festival happens again in 2026 from September 5th to 7th.

 This article contains the following information about TAIWANfest: